mcc-us/ea/_questions/q-40questions-filing-status.md

 Pavlo's wife died in 2021.
 He has not remarried.
 During 2023, he continued to keep up a home for himself and his seven-year-old son, Barron, who lives with him and for whom he can claim as a dependent.
 What is Pavlo's most advantageous filing status for the year?

-A. Qualifying surviving spouse (QSS). correct
+A. Qualifying surviving spouse (QSS).
 B. Married Filing Jointly.
 C. Head of Household.
 D. Single.